vishalkumar957039/container/docs/tutorial.md

 <pre>
-% container exec my-web-server ls /content index.html logo.jpg
+% container exec my-web-server ls /content index.html
 %
 </pre>

 If you want to poke around in the container, run a shell and issue one or more commands:

 <pre>
-% container exec --tty --interactive my-web-server sh
+% container exec --tty --interactive my-web-server sh /content # ls index.html
-# ls
-index.html  logo.jpg
-# uname -a
+/content # uname -a
-Linux my-web-server 6.12.28 #1 SMP Tue May 20 15:19:05 UTC 2025 aarch64 GNU/Linux
+Linux my-web-server 6.12.28 #1 SMP Tue May 20 15:19:05 UTC 2025 aarch64 Linux
-# exit
+/content # exit
 %
 </pre>